Mass General Weight Center

 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
-As part of the Mass General Digestive Healthcare Center, the Mass General Weight Center is unique for its expert, multidisciplinary approach to vertical sleeve gastrectomy.
+As part of the Mass General Digestive Healthcare Center, the Mass General Weight Center is unique for its expert, multidisciplinary approach to sleeve gastrectomy.
 Our surgeons, among the most experienced in the region, are accustomed to seeing both local and international patients with multiple medical conditions.

 At the Mass General Weight Center, your care team comprises your surgeon, dietitian and psychologist, who meet weekly to coordinate your care.
 Before and after your surgery, your care team designs an individualized treatment plan for you that promotes long-term weight loss.
 Mass General experts are available for counseling on nutrition, exercise and behavior modification along with medical management of related diseases.